vherrmann/chez-scheme-js/README.md

 Once you have everything installed, run `npm run build-chez`.
-This will generate a custom WebAssembly build of Chez Scheme, copy the relevant artifacts into `src/chez`, and then patch the JavaScript file so that `scheme-js` can interface with certain internals.
+This will generate a custom WebAssembly build of Chez Scheme, copy the relevant artifacts into `src/chez`, and then patch the JavaScript file so that `chez-scheme-js` can interface with certain internals.

 ### Building